uditalias/injex/README.md

 ## Core concepts

-Injex has only one core concept, to define, inject and manager module dependencies.
+Injex has only one core concept, to define, inject and manage module dependencies.

 ## Install